 Texas Statute of Limitations for Personal Injury Lawsuits

 Like many other states, Texas enforces a statute of limitations on personal injury lawsuits.
 If you plan to file a lawsuit in this state for your injuries, you need to do so within two years of your accident.
-Texas outlines this requirement in TX Civ Prac & Rem Code § 16.003.
+Texas outlines this requirement in Texas Civil Practice and Remedies Code § 16.003.

 If you are unable to submit the paperwork initiating a lawsuit before the two years are up, you will lose your right to a court award for your personal injuries.
 This is why many injured motorcyclists seek out a motorcycle accident attorney for help.
 Preparing a personal injury case takes time and requires several steps, especially if you attempt to settle out of court first.